 I read it years ago, and she recommended making your own ketchup.
 I have to confess to being more than a little surprised when I learned there were people who made their own ketchup.
 Seriously?
 Isn’t that just a little over the top?

-Is BBQ sauce vegetarian?
+Is BBQ sauce vegan?

 Isn’t it interesting that so many things are labeled sort of ambiguously.
 But with high fructose corn syrup, they come right out with it.
 High fructose.
 It’s right there in the name!